retention curves for android apps

 It can be your last ditch effort to stop those users before they abandon your app for good.

 The exact period of inactivity before you employ push messages will, of course, depend on the type of your app.
-A week without your calorie counter can mean that the user has abandoned it together with her/his dieting resolve.
+A week without your calorie counter can mean that the user has abandoned it together with their dieting resolve.

 A week without a bouquet from your flower delivery app, on the other hand, is nothing to worry about.
 Leave such users alone and instead send reminders to the people who haven’t made a conversion in the past three months.